fpelliccioni/tempmd/english-details.md

 - **Exe**: Bitcoin Cash full node executable.

-- **Programming language APIs**: in addition to providing a full node as an executable program, a node is also offered as a library.
+- **Programming language APIs**: In addition to providing a full node as an executable program, a node is also offered as a library.
 This is designed so that any user can build applications using the libraries in the supported languages.
 The created application becomes a node since Knuth's libraries operate in the same memory space as the node.
 This allows efficient access to domain objects (such as blocks and transactions) without going through the networking layers that make access slower.
 Libraries are offered in the following languages: C, C++, C#, Eiffel, Go, Javascript, Python and Rust.
-Even more, given the provided tools users can create their own library in the language of their preference.
+In addition, given the provided tools, users can create their own libraries in the language of their preference.

 - **RPC**: This module provides support for the JSON-RPC protocol.

 - **Rest-API (Insight style)**: For those who prefer a Rest-API, Knuth has its own implementation of Bitpay’s Insight API.
 It is written using our C# API and has every advantage of running Knuth node underneath.
 As a note, this implementation signals the potential of Knuth’s programming language APIs to create a variety of applications on top of it.

 ### Processes and industry standards
-Knuth is projected by having the best processes and standards available.
+Knuth has the best processes and standards available.
 It is written in C++, a language characterized by its efficiency, specifically in C++17, the latest official C++ standard available.
-As a note, our policy is to use the latest available standard with at least 2 years of maturity.
+As a note, our policy is to use the latest available standard with at least 3 years of maturity.

 Knuth uses the best C and C++ libraries on the market, like Abseil, Boost, GMP, ICU, among others.

-In relation to the toolchain, Knuth uses the most valued ones by C++ community: GCC, Clang, MSVC, CMake, Conan, clang-tidy, clang-format.
+In relation to the toolchain, Knuth uses the most valued ones by the C++ community: GCC, Clang, MSVC, CMake, Conan, clang-tidy, clang-format.

-Knuth also uses the following continuous integration services guaranteeing the highest conformity degree within multiple operating systems: Travis-CI, Appveyor, Cirrus-CI.
-And in the continuous integration scripts Knuth uses the following tools: clang-tidy, clang-format, sanitizers, and profile guided optimizations.
+Knuth also uses the following continuous integration services, guaranteeing the highest conformity degree within multiple operating systems: Travis-CI, Appveyor, Cirrus-CI.
+And in the continuous integration scripts, Knuth uses the following tools: clang-tidy, clang-format, sanitizers, and profile guided optimizations.

 ### Multi currency
-From the early days of Knuth (and his main ancestor, Bitprim) its developers were  distinguished by having an inquisitive and curious mind with a characteristic driver in programmatic and protocol experimentation.
+From the early days of Knuth (and his main ancestor, Bitprim,) its developers were  distinguished by having an inquisitive and curious mind with a characteristic driver in programmatic and protocol experimentation.
 This is why Knuth, although focused on Bitcoin Cash, also supports Bitcoin (BTC) and Litecoin (LTC).

-Over time this proved to be of relevant importance.
-On one hand it shows Knuth’s flexibility in the sense of how easy it is to add a new coin to our codebase, and particularly how fast it can be done.
-On the other, it was discovered that by adapting the code, to support another coin, edge cases were spontaneously created which in turn helped in fixing unreported potential errors related to the Bitcoin Cash (BCH) code.
+Over time, this proved to be of relevant importance.
+On one hand, it shows Knuth’s flexibility in terms of how easy it is to add a new coin to our codebase, and particularly, how quickly it can be done.
+On the other hand, it was discovered that by adapting the code, to support another coin, edge cases were spontaneously created, which in turn helped in fixing unreported potential errors related to the Bitcoin Cash (BCH) code.

-As a result of this Knuth nowadays supports all three currencies which can be interesting for exchanges and multi-currency wallets when using a single node software instead of several.
+As a result of this, Knuth now supports all three currencies, which can be interesting for exchanges and multi-currency wallets when using a single node software instead of several.

 # 4. Development Plan and Proposal
 Knuth understands that the main objective of Bitcoin Cash is to become electronic money at a global scale.
-For this reason we are convinced that every feature and functionality to be added to the code, no matter what it may be, has to work in favor of that objective.
+For this reason, we are convinced that every feature and functionality to be added to the code, no matter what it may be, has to work in favor of that objective.

-Knuth is inline with the idea to avoid any change with the potential to make Bitcoin Cash more complex, furthermore any protocol change must be oriented to:
+Knuth is in line with the idea to avoid any change that has the potential to make Bitcoin Cash more complex; furthermore, any protocol change must be oriented to:

-1. Fixing a confirmed security flaw.
+1. Fix a confirmed security flaw.
-2. Helping everyday Bitcoin Cash user experience.
+2. Help the everyday Bitcoin Cash user experience.
-3. Making tasks for developers easier.
+3. Make tasks easier for developers.

-If there is the slightest doubt of otherwise, that functionality must go through longer maturation and analysis in backlog and exposition to the Bitcoin Cash community for proper feedback.
+In case there is the slightest doubt, that functionality must go through longer maturation and analysis in backlog and exposition to the Bitcoin Cash community for proper feedback.
 In simple terms, digital money is the primary vision.

-At Knuth we think that for a Bitcoin Cash implementation to be successful must go through several important steps.
-At first it needs to run as a full node without mining, proving that the node can perform the Initial Block Download (IBD), catch up to the latest state and follow the right consensus rules and the right chain, which means the node do not accidentally introduce consensus rules changes that may lead to forking away of the main chain.
+At Knuth, we think that for a Bitcoin Cash implementation to be successful, it must go through several important steps.
+First, it needs to run as a full node without mining, proving that the node can perform the Initial Block Download (IBD), catch up to the latest state, and follow the right consensus rules and the right chain, which means the node does not accidentally introduce consensus rules changes that may lead to forking away of the main chain.

-Second the implementation needs to be able to create new blocks that are validated by the network by mining.
+Second, the implementation needs to be able to create new blocks that are validated by the network by mining.

-Third and no least important for implementations, is to bring improvements and innovations to the protocol, and being able to convince the community to accept these innovations and upgrade, helping in this way the community to grow.
+Third, and not least important for implementations, improvements and innovations need to be brought to the protocol, and the community must be convinced to accept these innovations and upgrades, helping the community to grow.

-In this way Knuth’s long term plan includes the following proposal:
+In this way, Knuth’s long term plan includes the following proposal:

-1. **Implementation of Block Template Conformance Tests for mining** One of Knuth's main goals for 2020 is to demonstrate to the community its potential as a mining node.
-The various tests we carried out so far are consistent with the idea that Knuth is in a state of enough maturity for this purpose.
+1. **Implementation of Block Template conformance tests for mining** One of Knuth's main goals for 2020 is to demonstrate to the community its potential as a mining node.
+The various tests we have carried out so far are consistent with the idea that Knuth is in a state of enough maturity for this purpose.
 However, we want to take that consistency and security to the extreme, reducing any possible risk to its minimum expression and being able to demonstrate it reliably to the community.

-To put that into practice we believe the best way is to ensure conformity with dominant implementations (Core, BCH Node, ABC, BU).
-For doing so we want to be able to run the extensive test batteries of the respective implementations on Knuth.
+To put that into practice, we believe, is the best way to ensure conformity with the dominant implementations (Core, BCH Node, ABC, BU).
+To do so, we want to be able to run the extensive test batteries of the respective implementations on Knuth.

-In order to run these tests we must proceed with relevant adaptation tasks on the test code itself as well as Knuth's.
+In order to run these tests, we must proceed with relevant adaptation tasks on the test code itself as well as Knuth's.
 We are fully confident that this effort will result in minimizing the financial risk of unintended chain splits, alerting other implementations of possible incompatibilities and a solid recognition by the community and our users regarding the correctness of our node.

 The tasks related to this project are:

     - Research and analysis of main implementations' —Core, ABC, BU and BCHN— mining tests.
 Extraction of all possible forms of intercommunication between test battery and nodes.
 Enumeration of those interfaces.
 Estimated time: 80 hours.